DataMesh-OpenSource/SolarSystemExplorer/README.md

 ### Hardware Setup

-To set up hardware for MeshExpert Live! to run SolarSystemExplorer, please see the [Rig Assembly Guide](Docs/rig-assembly.md) for hardware specifications, hardware shopping list, and detailed assembly instructions. **Please do remember to check the hardware requirements within the guide as most of the problems encountered are originated from hardware compatibility issues.**
+To set up hardware for MeshExpert Live! to run SolarSystemExplorer, please see the [Rig Assembly Guide](Docs/rig-assembly.md) for hardware specifications, hardware shopping list, and detailed assembly instructions. **Please do remember to check the hardware requirements within the guide as most of the no-video-stream problems encountered are originated from hardware compatibility issues.**

 Here is a video tutorial to help you set up Mixed Reality capture in 10 minutes: